theima/ein/README.md

 This element controls where elements added to a child view inside a view template will render inside that (view)[#inserted-content].

+##### <e-group>

+Groups a number of elements so that they can be repeated or made conditional as one.
+The `<e-group>`-element will not show in the rendered output.

+### Groups

+Groups works differently from a view, they are a way to create reusable snippets of elements and views.
+The actions from elements inside the group is available to select for the view that is using the group.
+A group will be included without creating an element surrounding the children of the view template.

 ### Node View

 > **Note:** The way a child node is added by the view might change to an attribute on the template element.